ENSTABretagneRobotics/moos-ivp-enstabretagne/README.md

 GenMOOSApp_Toutatis SimModem u "John Doe"
 ```

-Do not forget to add your new application to the CMake configuration file: `./src/app/CMakeLists.txt`
+Do not forget to add your new application to the CMake configuration file: `./src/app/CMakeLists.txt` and to update the main documentation page : `./doc/index.html`.